gtri/rapid-modeling-tools/comments/slstarnes_comments_and_notes.md

 # Luke's Comments and Notes

-* In `ingrid/environment.yml` the name of the conda env is "model-processing-dev".
-But, this is what you have user install to get started.
-IOW, this isn't really a dev repo.
-Long story short -- this is why I removed the "-dev".
-  * I mention somewhere else that perhaps the installation is handled fully through the `setup.py` and if this is the case then the `environment.yml` may be superfluous.
+* I am viewing the `README.md` file in the root as the README for the standard user (i.e. not a developer) and the `ingrid/README.md` file is intended for "advanced users" / devers.
+This is why I made the changes to the base README to include the install usage information.
 * Excel file (`/ingrid_quick_start/Example Data.xlsx`) comments
   * In general I think you some more explanation on this spreadsheet.
 I don't see anything really.
 I do not think you expect for your users to all intuit the purpose of every tab / column.
-    * I would not think it was unreasonable to have a markdown file where you list each tab and column....
+    * I do not think it is unreasonable to have a markdown file where you list each tab and column and provide a brief description....
        * Part Type Split
          * Component - the component of the automobile
          * Role - the role of the component in the automobile